Everything you need to know (and do) before beginning your application

 You must submit these materials to apply to IU Fort Wayne:

 - A nonrefundable application fee.
 You can pay the $65 fee with a credit card or eCheck when you submit your application.
 Fee waivers are available for applicants who demonstrate financial need.

 - Your SAT and/or ACT scores.
-We will accept your SAT and/or ACT scores from your high school transcript, or you may have them sent directly from the testing agency.
+We will not accept your SAT or ACT scores from your high school transcript.
+You may have them sent directly from the testing agency.